CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Netfilter-ACLs/_index.md

 ## Install and Manage ACL Rules with cl-acltool

 You can manage Cumulus Linux ACLs with `cl-acltool`.
-Rules are first written to the `iptables` chains, as described above, and then synced to hardware via `switchd`.
+Rules are first written to the `iptables` chains, as described above, and then synchronized to hardware via `switchd`.

 {{%notice note%}}
 Use `iptables`/`ip6tables`/`ebtables` and `cl-acltool` to manage rules in the default files, `00control_plane.rules` and `99control_plane_catch_all.rules`; they are not aware of rules created using NCLU.